 With a lack of vision and no cure, people wonder what options they have for sight with normal eyeglasses no longer being effective.
-The answer is available in the form of NuEyes ODG smart glasses for low vision and macular degeneration.
+The answer is available in the form of NuEyes ODG smart glasses for low vision caused by early stages of macular degeneration.

 1. Allowing you to see:

 - A feature of autofocus switches between ranges according to tasks to simulate human eyes.

 - Short-range vision allows reading small text and seeing up close.
 Mid-range vision will help in seeing faces or watching TV.